1. Aims of this policy and procedure

 - take action promptly where performance issues are identified, to investigate the root causes of the performance issue(s) and to meet with the member of staff being clear about the required improvement, the relevant timescales and any support or intervention to assist improvement and document this in writing

-- to take advice from the Department of Human Resources – normally from the relevant Human Resources Manager or Advisor
+- to take advice from the Department of Human Resources – normally from the relevant Human Resources Business Partner or Advisor

-- to manage staff whose performance is below the required standards of their post in line with the advice of the relevant Human Resources Manager or Advisor and this procedure
+- to manage staff whose performance is below the required standards of their post in line with the advice of the relevant Human Resources Business Partner or Advisor and this procedure

 6.1.
 There are a number of factors which may affect a member of staff’s ability to perform the job to the standard required.
 Appropriate consideration should be given to factors put forward by members of staff, where those factors are supported by evidence.
 Unsatisfactory performance caused by carelessness, lack of effort or negligence may not be a capability issue but may be a misconduct issue which will be addressed under the University’s Disciplinary Policy and Procedure.
 Unsatisfactory performance which is the result of poor behaviour or attitude may be viewed as misconduct depending on the circumstances.
 Similarly unsatisfactory performance may be caused by health issues.
 Advice should be sought from the Department of Human Resources.

 7.1.
 The line manager will discuss any concerns over the performance of a member of their staff with them in a timely manner and seek to identify the cause of their performance problem and will seek to assist them to improve their performance.
-Where appropriate this may be through the use of a work plan.
-He/she will establish whether the poor performance is a matter of capability or misconduct.
-If it is judged to be misconduct it will be dealt with under the University’s Disciplinary Policy and Procedure.
+Where appropriate, this may be through the use of a work plan.
+They will establish whether the poor performance is a matter of capability or misconduct.
+If it is judged to be misconduct, it will be dealt with under the University’s Disciplinary policy and procedure.

 7.4.
 Informal intervention is often enough to return unsatisfactory performance to satisfactory levels.
-The line manager will confirm to the member of staff in writing the concerns that he/she has, give them regular feedback (as may be appropriate in the circumstances) on their performance and advise them whether or not their performance has improved sufficiently to reach the required standard.
+The line manager will confirm to the member of staff in writing the concerns that they have, give them regular feedback (as may be appropriate in the circumstances) on their performance and advise them whether or not their performance has improved sufficiently to reach the required standard.

 7.5.
-If as a result of the informal process the performance of the member of staff does not improve within a reasonable period, normally not less than 2 months, or the improvement is not sustained or performance deteriorates further, their line manager will move to the next stage which is to deal with their unsatisfactory performance through the formal procedure.
+If as a result of the informal process, the performance of the member of staff does not improve within a reasonable period, normally not less than two months, or the improvement is not sustained or performance deteriorates further, their line manager will move to the next stage which is to deal with their unsatisfactory performance through the formal procedure.

 8.2.
-The member of staff will be given at least 5 working days notice of the meeting and they and their representative should take all reasonable steps to attend.
+The member of staff will be given at least five working days' notice of the meeting and they and their representative should take all reasonable steps to attend.
 The meeting will only be re-arranged at their request in the following circumstances:

 - they provide a good reason for not being able to attend

-- their work colleague/TU representative cannot make the arranged date
+- their work colleague or TU representative cannot make the arranged date

 8.3.
-If the meeting has to be re-arranged they will be given at least 2 working days notice of the revised timing.
+If the meeting has to be re-arranged, they will be given at least two working days' notice of the revised timing.
 They will be expected to attend the revised meeting unless there are special circumstances preventing them from attending.
 If they are unable to attend, they should advise their line manager as soon as is reasonably practicable before the meeting is due to take place.

 8.5.
 The formal performance improvement meeting may be adjourned if required for the purpose of clarifying or gathering new information.
 The member of staff will be advised of how long the adjournment is expected to last.
 The member of staff will be advised of any new information or of any clarification obtained and given a reasonable time to consider it prior to the meeting being reconvened.
 The meeting may be reconvened on the same day if the clarification sought is minor, or at a later date to allow further information to be considered by both sides.

-- the type of warning being issued (see section 9 below)
+- the type of warning being issued (see section 9)